anchanareghu/NewsApp/README.md

 ## Features

-- **Browse Top Headlines**: View the latest top headlines from around the world.
+- **Browse Top Headlines**: View the latest top headlines.
-- **Browse by Category**: Explore news articles categorized by topics such as business, entertainment, health, science, sports, technology, and more.
+- **Browse by Category**: Explore news articles categorized by topics such as business, entertainment, health, science, sports and more.
 - **Read Full Articles**: Read the full content of news articles within the app's interface.

 ## Dependencies